 How does phishing work?

-Although most phishing incidents occur via email, some can also be carried out via texts, voicemails and phone calls.
-These fraudulent messages typically contain a call-to-action such as clicking on an embedded link, filling out a form or downloading a file.
-Attackers usually set up malicious landing pages that look almost identical to the official web pages of a legitimate brand. phishing scams have evolved over time and become increasingly harder to detect.
+Although most phishing incidents occur via email, some can also be carried out via texts, voicemails, and phone calls.
+These fraudulent messages typically contain a call-to-action such as clicking on an embedded link, filling out a form, or downloading a file.
+Attackers usually set up malicious landing pages that look almost identical to the official web pages of a legitimate brand.
+Phishing scams have evolved over time and become increasingly harder to detect.
 Smaller businesses have encountered a rise in spear phishing.
-This is when an employee receives a malicious email that appears to be from someone they know i.e. a colleague, superior or third-party business partner.
+This is when an employee receives a malicious email that appears to be from someone they know i.e. a colleague, superior, or third-party business partner.
 Unsuspecting victims are more likely to give away confidential information to someone they know.

 Phishing is a real danger for businesses

 You may think that the chances of being a phishing victim yourself are as small as being struck by lightning.
-You need to think again…research shows that phishing attempts have increased by 65% in the past year.
-Phishing scams also have an alarming success rate with 97% of people failing to recognise a sophisticated phishing email.
+You need to think again… research shows that phishing attempts have increased by 65% in the past year.
+Phishing scams also have an alarming success rate with 97% of people failing to recognize a sophisticated phishing email.
 Employees open 1 out of 3 phishing emails they receive and 50% of the time this results in the company’s IT system being hacked or infected with a virus.

 Small businesses are especially vulnerable to phishing due to the misguided belief that they don’t have much for hackers to steal and the resulting lack of investment in cybersecurity.
-It’s not surprising that small businesses tend to use outdated technology, inadequate protection software and poor security practices.
+It’s not surprising that small businesses tend to use outdated technology, inadequate protection software, and poor security practices.
 In reality, 43% of cyber attacks target small businesses with phishing being among the most common form of attack.

 A successful phishing attack is a major blow to all businesses regardless of size.
-The damage extends beyond the heavy financial losses from legal fees, settlements and IT system replacements.
+The damage extends beyond the heavy financial losses from legal fees, settlements, and IT system replacements.
 Companies who were impersonated in phishing attacks against their customers suffer from a ruined reputation.
 They lose hard-won customers and word-of-mouth destroys their chance of attracting new customers.
 Studies confirm that 60% of small businesses close down within six months of a cyber-attack such as phishing.
 Even if they survive, small businesses are expected to spend an average of $879,582 on recovering from the attack.

 How can your business be protected against phishing?